AdaCore/training_material/courses/spark_essentials/060_proof/88_proof.lab.rst

    :color-red:`basics.ads:39:14: cannot prove The_Table (I) = The_Table (J)'Old`

-      The prover can't verify the result because it has no knowledge of the result for the call to :ada:`Swap_Table`
+      The prover can't verify the result because it has no knowledge of the result for the call to :ada:`Swap_Table_Parameter`

-   - Add a postcondition to :ada:`Swap_Table`
+   - Add a postcondition to :ada:`Swap_Table_Parameter`

 .. container:: animate 4-

   .. code:: Ada

-      procedure Swap_Table (T : in out Table; I, J : Index) with
+      procedure Swap_Table_Parameter (T : in out Table; I, J : Index) with
         Pre  => I in T'Range and then J in T'Range, Post => T (I) = T (J)'Old and then T (J) = T (I)'Old;